Tr00d/BankKata/README.md

 # Bank Kata following a double loop TDD Outside-In approach
+Here's the rating on BetterCodeHub.
+The rating is 9/10 because everything is one assembly but being a kata, I did not created layers.
 [![BCH compliance](https://bettercodehub.com/edge/badge/Tr00d/BankKata?branch=main)](https://bettercodehub.com/)

 The initial kata can be found here: https://github.com/sandromancuso/bank-kata-outsidein-screencast